School Field Trips

-The fee is $5.00 per student.
+All school field trips cost $5.00 per student.
 There is no charge for adult chaperones.
+Adults are responsible for supervising non-school age children.

 Then & Now – Life in Olmsted County

-Students will compare and contrast daily life as a pioneer and modern day child through hands-on activities and pioneer games at the Hadley Valley Schoolhouse and William Dee Log Cabin.
+Description: Students will compare daily life as a pioneer to daily life today while engaging in hands-on activities at the Hadley Valley Schoolhouse – like slate-writing and McGuffey’s Readers lessons – and skill & tool exploration at the William Dee Log Cabin.

 American Indian History of Olmsted County